-Note: For connection instructions, see Connecting Asset Management Strips (on page 57).
+Note: For connection instructions, see Connecting Asset Management Strips (on page 25).

-To open the Asset Strip page, click it in the Menu (on page 98).
+To open the desired Asset Strip page, click it.
 On this page, you can configure the rack units of asset strips and asset tags.
 A rack unit refers to a tag port on the asset strips.
 The "Change Asset Strip Configuration" permission is required.

-For the functionality of this icon on the top-right corner, see Feature Port (on page 160).
+For the Feature Port's mode configuration, see Feature Port(s) (on page 119).

-To configure asset strip and rack unit settings:
+• To configure asset strip and rack unit settings: